lachmann12/covid19/README.md

 A version of an executable python notebook is available on Kaggle: https://www.kaggle.com/lachmann12/predict-exponential

 There is a live API for direct programmatic access to predictions.
 The API returns JSON documents.
+The server is experimental.

 ### List all countries for which predictions are available
 http://34.226.139.235/listcountries